awsdocs/aws-data-exchange-user-guide/doc_source/provider-financials.md

  As an AWS Data Exchange provider, you receive reports detailing the subscription activity of your products\.
 There are several reports available to track daily and monthly data\.
 The reports include information about the subscription activity for your offers, payment received from subscribers, and money being disbursed to you\.
 Disbursement doesn't occur until payment is received from the AWS customer\.
 For more information, see [Seller reports](https://docs.aws.amazon.com/marketplace/latest/userguide/Reporting.html) in the *AWS Marketplace Seller Guide*\.

 AWS Data Exchange providers who use the payment scheduler for their private offers can see this data in a monthly report\.
 For more information, see [Monthly billed revenue report](https://docs.aws.amazon.com/marketplace/latest/userguide/monthly-billed-revenue-report.html#section-4-contracts-with-flexible-payments.html) in the *AWS Marketplace Seller Guide*\.

-As an AWS Data Exchange provider, you might be eligible for the AWS Marketplace Enhanced Data Sharing program\.
-For more information, see [AWS Marketplace Enhanced Data Sharing Program](https://docs.aws.amazon.com/marketplace/latest/userguide/enhanced-data-sharing-program.html)\.

 ## Subscriber refund requests<a name="refund-requests"></a>